Jakeelamb/Ectopic_recombination/README.md

 # Ectopic_Recombination_Calculator
-This pipeline is designed to run on a HPC using slurm.
+This pipeline is designed to run on a HPC cluster using slurm.

 ## Authors
 Jacob Lamb